bloominstituteoftechnology/node-db2-project/README.md

 ## Running the Project

-- Fork and Clone this project.
-- `cd` into your project folder.
-- Run `npm install` or `yarn` to download the dependencies.
-- Add `knex` and `sqlite3` npm modules.
-- Configure `knex` to connect to `/data/lambda.sqlite3` using the `sqlite3` module.
-- Write a set of endpionts inside `index.js` to satisfy the specifications listed below.
-- To start the API server, run `yarn start` or `npm start`.
-- Use _Postman_ to test your API.
+x Fork and Clone this project. x `cd` into your project folder. x Run `npm install` or `yarn` to download the dependencies. x Add `knex` and `sqlite3` npm modules. x Configure `knex` to connect to `/data/lambda.sqlite3` using the xsqlite3`module. x Write a set of endpionts inside`index.js`to satisfy the specifications listed below. x To start the API server, run`yarn start`or`npm start`. x Use _Postman_ to test your API.

 ## Specifications